 Exhibition

-99% people don’t know!
-How to choose a bacteria house?
+99% don’t know!
+How to choose molecular sieve?

 Foam ceramic plate for foundry technology